QuickBooks Capital Review: Is Your Small Business Eligible For QuickBooks Capital Loans?

 QuickBooks Capital reports your loan repayment activity and status to Dun & Bradstreet and Experian’s Small Business Credit Share (SBCS).
 Having a QuickBooks Capital Loan in good standing can help you improve your business credit score.

-QuickBooks’ invoice funding program, Get Paid Upfront, is an option for borrowers that have unpaid invoices.
-QuickBooks uses a number of factors to determine eligibility including:
+QuickBooks’ invoice funding program, QuickBooks Line of Credit, is an option for borrowers who have unpaid invoices.
+QuickBooks uses several factors to determine eligibility including:

 - Active subscription to QuickBooks Payments